senadkurtisi/Hotel-Management-System/README.md

 After selecting the room, room receipt file is being updated by adding newly acquired items in format: name/amount/price(amount*singular price)
-Also, there is confirmation message of the recceipt update.
+Also, there is confirmation message of the receipt update.

 #### Employee Management
 Currently logged in employee (Manager/Owner) can search for